Pokémon Gold and Silver: Sales

 Pokémon Gold and Silver continued the enormous success of Pokémon Red and Blue, beginning the formation of Pokémon into a multi-billion dollar franchise.
 Upon its first day of release in Japan, the game sold 1,425,768 units.
 As of April 2000, roughly 6.5 million copies of the games had been sold in Japan.
 Silver proved to be the slightly more popular version, edging out Gold by approximately 100,000 copies.

-In the United States, the game generated 1 million pre-sales about three weeks before release.
-Upon the first week of release in the United States, the games had eclipsed Pokémon Yellow's previous record sales of a little over 600,000 copies; selling a combined total of 1.4 million copies to become the fastest-selling games ever.
+In the U.S., the game generated 1 million pre-sales about three weeks before release.
+Upon the first week of release in the U.S., the games had eclipsed Pokémon Yellow's previous record sales of a little over 600,000 copies; selling a combined total of 1.4 million copies to become the fastest-selling games ever.
 The commercial success was expected, as Peter Main, the executive vice president of sales and marketing, stated "There's no question about it; kids love to play Pokémon.
 So far in 2000 the best-selling game in America for any home console is Pokémon Stadium for Nintendo 64, and the best-selling game for any handheld video game system is Pokémon Yellow for Game Boy Color, but Pokémon Gold and Silver will eclipse even those impressive sales totals.
 We project sales of 10 million units total of these two games in less than six months time".
-The game sold 2.9 million copies in the United States within a few weeks.
+The game sold 2.9 million copies in the U.S. within a few weeks.

 In Germany, Gold and Silver received two Double Platinum awards from the Verband der Unterhaltungssoftware Deutschland (VUD) for sales above 800,000 copies by 2002.
 In the United Kingdom, Gold and Silver received two Platinum awards for sales above 600,000 copies.
 By 2010, Gold and Silver had sold 23 million units worldwide.

-Pokémon Crystal has sold nearly 6.4 million units worldwide.
-Pokémon Crystal was the second-best-selling Game Boy Color game in Japan, with 1,871,307 copies sold.
-It has sold nearly 6.4 million units worldwide.